 Coverage Eligibility

-Employees working at least 20 hours per week and has a one-year contract are eligible for the group benefits and pension plan.
+Employees working at least 20 hours per week (or 0.5FTE for CISVA) and has a one-year contract are eligible for the group benefits and pension plan.

 All eligible employees must join the group benefits.
 The employee or their dependents have an option to waive extended health care or dental plan, provided they have proof of coverage elsewhere.